Lubna Salim: Early life and education

 She is the daughter of the popular script writer Javed Siddiqui.
 She studied at Mithibai College Mumbai, and pursued theatre at the inter-collegiate level.

 Career

 She won the Indian Telly Award in 2008 for her role in Baa Bahoo Aur Baby.
 In 2010, she acted in the play Lakeerein, written by Gulzar and directed by Salim Arif, opposite actor, Yashpal Sharma.
-She is now seen in the serial Khidki.
+She was also seen in the serial Khidki.

 Personal life

 She is married to theatre director Salim Arif.